Economic history of World War I: Australia

 Billy Hughes, prime minister from October 1915, expanded the government's role in the economy, while dealing with intense debates over the issue of conscription.
 Historian Gerhard Fisher argues that the Hughes government aggressively promoted economic, industrial, and social modernization.
 However, Fischer also says it was done by means of exclusion and repression.
 He says the war turned a peaceful nation into "one that was violent, aggressive, angst- and conflict-ridden, torn apart by invisible front lines of sectarian division, ethnic conflict and socio-economic and political upheaval."

 In 1914 the Australian economy was small but the population of five million was very nearly the most prosperous in the world per capita.
 The nation depended on the export of wool, mutton, wheat and minerals.
-London provided assurances that it would underwrite the war risk insurance for shipping in order to allow trade amongst the Commonwealth to continue in the face of the German u-boat threat.
+London provided assurances that it would underwrite the war risk insurance for shipping in order to allow trade amongst the Empire to continue in the face of the German U-boat threat.
 London imposed controls so that no exports would wind up in German hands.
 The British government protected prices by buying Australian products even though the shortage of shipping meant that there was no chance that they would ever receive them.
 On the whole Australian commerce expanded.
 In terms of value, Australian exports rose almost 45 per cent, while the number of Australians employed in the manufacturing industry increased over 11 per cent.
 Iron mining and steel manufacture grew enormously.
 Inflation became a factor as consumer prices went up, while the cost of exports was deliberately kept lower than market value in an effort to prevent further inflationary pressures worldwide.
 As a result, the cost of living for many average Australians was increased.